henryhyw/henryhyw.github.io/menu/experience.md

 <img src="/assets/img/hku.jpeg" style="height:8vh;">

-I had an amazing opportunity to work on BRIGHT, a benchmark designed to evaluate how well models can reason through complex queries.
+I had an opportunity to work on BRIGHT, a benchmark designed to evaluate how well models can reason through complex queries.
 Collaborating with Princeton University and Google Cloud AI Research made the project even more exciting!

-It was a fascinating deep dive into how information is processed and understood.
+It was a dive into how information is processed and understood.
 I spent a lot of time gathering and analyzing data from public forums, creating query-document pairs, and testing coding-related queries to ensure our models were accurate.

 As one of the co-authors, I contributed to a paper about the project, which we submitted to NeurIPS and is currently under review.
-This project was a challenging yet incredibly rewarding experience.
+This project was a challenging yet rewarding experience.

 ---